25 Best Hobbies for Retired Men to Stay Active, Social, and Fulfilled

 Tip: Even 30 minutes of moderate exercise 5 times a week can reduce mortality risk by up to 35% in seniors (Harvard Health, 2023).

-Tips for Choosing the Right Hobby
+Tips for Hobby

 Reflect on Interests & Passions